-As an alternative to sequentially climbing the JC ladder, several transitions can also be activated simultaneously to realize more complex dynamics.
+As an alternative to sequentially climbing the JC ladder, several transitions can also be activated simultaneously to realise more complex dynamics.
 For instance, the analog of the spin angular momentum $J_x$ over a subspace of dimension $d$ of the JC Hamiltonian can be constructed by driving each transition with amplitude

 where A is the overall pulse amplitude and $\eta_n$ is an experimentally calibrated scaling factor of the drive strength associated to each transition~\cite{sm}.
 Driving $J_x$ for a total time of $\pi/A$ enacts pairwise state transfers between target levels.
-Here we use this multi-tone drive to create Fock $|5\rangle$ from the ground state.
-We allow $A_n$ to assume complex values and obtain the amplitudes using a gradient descent algorithm which maximizes the state preparation fidelity for a fixed time~\cite{strauch_resonant_2012, sm}.
+Here we use this multi-tone drive to create Fock state $|5\rangle$ from the ground state.
+In principle, the optimal amplitudes of each spectral component can be analytically derived to implement a perfect state transfer~\cite{strauch_resonant_2012}.
+In practice, to improve the fidelity beyond the analytical solution, we allow $A_n$ to assume complex values and obtain the amplitudes using a gradient descent algorithm which maximises the state preparation fidelity for a fixed time~\cite{strauch_resonant_2012, sm}.
 We present, in Fig.~\ref{fig:fig3}c, the measured Wigner function of a Fock $|5\rangle$ prepared with this method using a $800\,\textnormal{ns}$ pulse.
-We obtain a state fidelity of $\textnormal{75}\pm\textnormal{2}\%$, limited by both the transmon decoherence and imperfection calibrations of $\eta_n$~\cite{sm}.
+We obtain a state fidelity of $\textnormal{75}\pm\textnormal{2}\%$, limited by both the transmon decoherence and imperfect calibrations of $\eta_n$~\cite{sm}.